Ali Ahmed (actor)

-Ali Ahmed was a Maldivian film actor.
+Ali Ahmed (commonly known by his nicknames Hatharu Udhares Ayya, Komandoo Ayya, and Alifulhu in his hometown) was a prominent Maldivian actor celebrated for his contributions to the local film and television industry.
+Born and raised in Shaviyani Komandoo, Ali Ahmed showed a passion for acting and singing from a young age, despite losing his parents early in life.
+After completing his secondary education at Shaviyani Atoll Education Centre, he moved to Malé to pursue his dream of acting.
+His breakthrough came when he was cast as the lead in Hatharu Udhares, a feature film directed by Esa Shareef.
+The success of the film earned him widespread recognition and cemented his status as one of the most beloved figures in Maldivian entertainment.
+In addition to his roles in films and TV series, Ali Ahmed also appeared in numerous commercials.

 Career

 In 2003, Ahmed played the role of a greedy man, in the Abdul Faththaah-directed critically acclaimed television series, Thiyey Mihithuge Vindhakee (2003) which was considered as one of the best series production in television industry.
 The following year, he made his official film debut in the action-adventure film Hatharu Udhares as a heart-broken Romeo, starring alongside Reeko Moosa Manik, Ali Seezan and Mariyam Manike.
 He next played a brief role of a ten-pin bowler in Fattah's horror film Eynaa (2004), in which appear Sheela Najeeb, Mohamed Manik, Ahmed Shah, Khadheeja Ibrahim Didi, Ibrahim Jihad and Nashidha Mohamed as six colleagues who go on a picnic to a haunted uninhabited island and their battle for survival.
 The film garnered critical appreciation especially for its technical department and was a commercial success.

 Yoosuf Shafeeu directed horror film Edhathuru was released in 2004 in which appeared Mohamed Shavin, Sheereen Abdul Wahid, Ahmed, Lufshan Shakeeb, Fathmath Neelam, Nadhiya Hassan, Ibrahim Sobah and Yoosuf Solih as eight friends who go to an island and how they fight to survive the horrific incidents that befall them.
 The film was appreciated by critics, specifically praising its sound effects and was a commercial success.
 At the 4th Gaumee Film Awards ceremony, Ahmed was nominated as the Best Supporting Actor for his performance in the film.
 He collaborated with Fathimath Nahula for the first time in her critically and commercially successful romantic drama television series, Kalaage Haqqugaa (2005), to portray the role of Hussain, the younger brother from a non-identical twins who is forced to marry his sister-in-law.